UK Payment Trends 2026: What Merchants Need to Know

 The UK payments landscape is evolving faster than ever

-With nearly 49 billion payments made in the UK during 2024, according to UK Finance, the transformation of how businesses and consumers transact shows no signs of slowing down.
-Here's what merchants need to know heading into 2026.
+With nearly 49 billion payments made in the UK during 2024, the transformation of how businesses and consumers transact shows no signs of slowing down.

 1. AI-Powered Fraud Detection Becomes Standard